DrMikepcm/stellar-mass-vs-cdm/README.md

-# Stellar Mass Surface Densities in Strong Gravitational Lenses 🧐
+# Stellar Mass Surface Densities in Strong Gravitational Lenses

 ## Overview

-This repository contains the analysis code and data for the paper:
-Evidence for Strong Gravitational Lenses Exhibiting Higher-than-Expected Stellar Mass Surface Densities Under Lambda CDM Assumptions
+This repository analyzes stellar mass distributions in 912 strong gravitational lensing systems, revealing significant tension with standard Cold Dark Matter (ΛCDM) model predictions.

-Our work reveals a significant tension with standard Lambda CDM models.
-We show that a large majority of 912 strong lensing systems have stellar mass surface densities that imply total masses well above the canonical Lambda CDM strong lensing threshold of 1 × 10^8 M_⊙ / kpc².
-This suggests that stellar baryons may play a more significant role in the lensing mass budget than is commonly assumed.
+Assuming a typical stellar baryon fraction = 0.03, most lenses have stellar mass surface densities implying total masses well above the canonical ΛCDM strong lensing threshold of 1 × 10⁸ M⊙/kpc².
+Even with conservative reductions in stellar mass, these lenses exceed the expected limits, suggesting stellar baryons may play a larger role in lensing mass budgets than commonly assumed.

-A detailed case study of the Bullet Cluster (1E 0657–56) reinforces this finding, with its core stellar mass density implying a total mass density nearly two orders of magnitude above the standard threshold.
+A detailed case study of the Bullet Cluster (1E 0657–56) reinforces this, with its core stellar mass density nearly two orders of magnitude above the standard threshold.

 ---

-## 🚀 Getting Started
+##  Getting Started

 ### Requirements
 This analysis uses several Python libraries for astronomical data querying and manipulation.